AgentMC/Sao19/Translate/En/Part8.md

 _According to lectures by librarians of the large library, minions' flight speed is about the same as people run.
 We are at a height of 500 mils, it seems impossible to completely disappear in just two minutes in any direction, but if the opponent is a highly-ranked dark arts master, a hiding technique or something alike may be used._ However, if Kirito and Scheta weren’t able to find them, Ronye wouldn’t be either.

-Being helpless, Ronnie crossed the floor and approached the baby’s bed.
+Being helpless, Ronye crossed the floor and approached the baby’s bed.

 The bed shaped like a box was, of course, empty, except for pretty pacifiers and stuffed bear and dragon toys left behind; she was suddenly attacked by a feeling that her heart is being torn apart.